INTABiotechMJ/mapmerger/readme.md

-A python script that colapse similar markers into one line in order to simplify further analyses.
+A python script that colapse similar molecular markers (standart format) into one line in order to simplify further statistical analyses.

 python merger.py input.csv output.csv

 Input: Comma separated Values
 Columns: Id,chromosme, position (if any), marker values or missing data ('-')